NUMtechnology/compactdata-docs/libraries/ruby/README.md

 # CompactData Example in Ruby

 A very basic Ruby example importing the [RubyGem](https://rubygems.org/gems/compactdata) and using `puts` to output to console, using the two methods `parse` and `generate`.
+Source code for [compactdata-ruby available on GitHub](https://github.com/NUMtechnology/compactdata-ts)

 ```ruby
 require "compactdata"